godaddy/tartufo/docs/source/examplecleanup.rst

 #.
 Danger Will Robinson, Danger!

-   You MAY get an error (example error below), if so keep reading!
+   You MAY get an error (example error below).
+If so, keep reading!

    .. code-block:: console